UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 `V{class}-(n|v|1|2|3|4|5)`

-**V**erb, followed by its transitivity, and the animacy of its dependents.
-Note, that abbreviations are historical Algonquian linguistics terminology; Plains Cree verbs can be viewed as categorized by the quantity (0, 1, or 2) of its animate dependents (its *valency*).
+**V**erb, followed by its transitivity, and the animacy of its arguments.
+Note, that abbreviations are historical Algonquian linguistics terminology; Plains Cree verbs can be viewed as categorized by the quantity (0, 1, or 2) of its animate arguments (its *valency*).
 After the hyphen, the verb class follows.

- - VII — verb inanimate    intransitive (0 animate dependents)
+ - VII — verb inanimate    intransitive (0 animate arguments)
- - VAI – verb intransitive animate      (1 animate dependent)
+ - VAI – verb intransitive animate      (1 animate argument)
- - VTI - verb transitive   inanimate    (1 animate dependent)
+ - VTI - verb transitive   inanimate    (1 animate argument)
- - VTA — verb transitive   animate      (2 animate dependents)
+ - VTA — verb transitive   animate      (2 animate arguments)

 ### Other